 **Quarterly:** - Audit conversion rate from answering-service leads vs. direct-answered calls.
 Material differences indicate either intake-script issues or service-quality issues. - Adjust intake script based on what you've learned. - Reassess service tier based on call volume and complexity.

 Firms that deploy answering services without this pre-launch and operational discipline lose 30-50% of the potential value.
+Our recent answering service for lawyers engagements informed every recommendation on this page.
+If you're researching answering service for lawyers, this page covers what actually moves the needle in 2026.

 **1. Treating it as set-and-forget.** Answering service quality requires ongoing oversight.
 Monthly call review and quarterly audit are not optional.